 If you're struggling to find a baby name that's unusual and that will reflect your little one's unique character, look no further.

-From colour-inspired names to monikers from all over the globe, there’s plenty of inspiration out there for an unusual baby name.
+From colour-inspired names to monikers from all over the globe, there’s plenty of inspiration out there for unusual and unique baby names.
 We know what it’s like pouring over the most popular baby names and trying to find something that feels extra special, so we’re here to help!

 Most unusual baby names in 2017